iradche/CATT-portfolio/practicum/lesson1.md

 5. Assignment

 ## Purpose and Objectives of this lesson
-- To learn about Open Data
+- To be able to speak about Open Data
-- To learn how to find useful open datasets
+- To be able to find useful open datasets
-- To learn English terms in Open Data
+- To be able to use English terms in Open Data

 ## Lesson organization